 They can also have either matte or metallic scales, meaning they can look very different to other goldfish of similar breeding.
 Red Cap Orandas are a very common sight, with their unique coloring on their wen making them look like they have a red hat.

-How Big do Oranda Goldfish Get?
+How Big can Oranda Goldfish Grow?

 The most common size of an adult Oranda is around 6-7 inches, but do be aware that this can vary widely.